I will train myself in this one year: Sarita Devi on her ban

-India boxer says she will use AIBA's one-year ban to analyse herself and rivals in preparation of Rio 2016
+India boxer L Sarita Devi says she will use the one-year ban by world boxing body to analyse herself as well as her rivals in preparation of Rio Games in 2016

 Even as the Sports Ministry cries foul over the one-year ban slapped by world boxing body (AIBA) on India's Sarita Devi, the boxer in the eye of the storm seems unaffected by the verdict delivered yesterday.